adihere/tutorbuddy/README.md

 AI-generated content may occasionally contain inaccuracies.
 We recommend parental or educator supervision for younger students using the platform.

 ---
-*Developed by Senior Frontend Engineering Team*
+*Developed for a rapid hackathon on gemini3*